nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 Once that file is uncompressed, it can be imported.
 Count files can be very long and wide, so it is a good idea to only view the first (or last) few rows and columns.
-Typically, a gene identifier (like an ensemble id) will be uesed as the row names.
+Typically, a gene identifier (like an ensemble id) will be used as the row names.

 ``` r
 counts <- read.csv("./data/countData.HEART.csv", header = TRUE, row.names = 1)